 Operational risk is the risk of losses arising from inadequate or failed internal processes, people or systems risk, or external events.
-During 2022, EIL was exposed to the following operational risks:
+During 2023, EIL was exposed to several operational risks, namely:

 Speed of technological change: Failure to adapt to and implement new technologies or failure to adequately implement new technologies.